axyorah/quick_img_processing/README.md

 # Brain Dump for Some Quick Image Processing Projects
 ## 1. What's it all about anyway

-This is a dedicated repo to dump some quick image processing projects inspired by amazing [Adrian Rosebrock's](https://www.pyimagesearch.com/) blog.
-I'll be updating this repo as more things pile up.
+This is a dedicated repo to dump some quick image processing projects inspired by [Adrian Rosebrock's](https://www.pyimagesearch.com/) blog.
 Feel free to use the code as a starting point for something more elaborate.<br>
 Here's a brief description of the available projects.

 <table style="width:100%">